Turn up and go/ Mass Rapid Transit

 Suitable vehicles

-Two kinds of vehicle would be suitable for this service.
+Two kinds of vehicles would be suitable for this service.
 Either a light rail or bus (metro).

 Light rail